 What is the difference between mensuration and geometry?

 Mensuration refers to the calculation of various parameters of shapes like the perimeter, area, volume, etc. whereas, geometry deals with the study of properties and relations of points and lines of various shapes.

 What are 2D and 3D Mensuration?

-2D mensuration deals with the calculation of various parameters like area and perimeter of 2-dimensional shapes like square, rectangle, circle, triangles, etc.
+2D mensuration deals with the calculation of various parameters like the area and perimeter of 2-dimensional shapes like squares, rectangles, circles, triangles, etc.

 3D mensuration is concerned with the study and calculation of surface area, lateral surface area, and volume of 3-dimensional figures like a cube, sphere, cuboid, cone, cylinder, etc.